 This time he went down, hit the concrete with a sickening squash.

-Distant thuds broke thru the fog.
-Her head turned towards the car and saw it shake slightly.
+Distant thuds broke through the fog.
+Her attention returned to the car and saw it shake slightly.
 The detainee inside knocked himself against the window again and she could hear his muffled shouts.

 No movement.
 She nudged it with her foot and still nothing.

 Letting out a shaky breath, the woman re-holstered her weapon and sidestepped the monster.
-She backed away still watching it, wary.
+She backed away still watching it, wary of any surprise attack in case it wasn't actually dead.

-The Marshal tried to dial 911 again, but got the same recording.
+The marshal tried dialing 911 again, but got the same recording.
 Taking one last look at the thing, she climbed back into her car.

 There was only one thought that kept repeating itself over and over in her head.